iEv0lv3/kaizen/README.md

     ```
     rails s
     ```
-    Then head to your favorite browser and head to `localhost:3000`
+    Then open your favorite browser and head to `localhost:3000`

   * Interested in our testing coverage and suite?
 Do this: